hawk-aj/Armstrong-color-encryption/README.md

-A multi-level cryptography system based on an idea of using armstrong numbers and matrices for encryption/decryption (the research paper where the idea was originally presented is included in the folder).
+A multi-level cryptography system based on the idea of using armstrong numbers and matrices for encryption/decryption (the research paper where the idea was originally presented is included in the folder).

 The idea behind the system is that the user will provide a key based on which the file will get encrypted.
 The same key must be used to decrypt the file.
 During encryption and decryption original file is divided into multiple chunks and process of encryption/decryption is done simultaneously with the use of multithreading.

 File Processing:

 File processing takes place in two stages.
 There are two classes in the program named FileProcessor and ChunkProcessor.
 FileProcessor class takes in the file and divides it into some chunks (8 in our case).